Pseudo entropy of primary operators in $T\bar{T}$/$J\bar{T}$-deformed CFTs: Second pseudo-R enyi entropy in -deformed CFTs

 where $(\mathcal{F}_{00})^{-1}=d_{\mo}$ is the quantum dimension of $\mo$ .

 Substitute \eqref{equ2.8} into the \eqref{equ2.7} and we find the correction to the second pseudo-R\'enyi entropy in large c limit at the late time:

 This result is universal in all RCFTs.
-However, if the two insertion coordinates coincide, Eq. \eqref{equ2.9} does not yield the same result as the second R'enyi entropy derived in \cite{He:2019vzf}.
-This discrepancy arises primarily because in \cite{He:2019vzf}, we initially set $x_1\to x_2$ and perform an expansion in $\epsilon$, whereas in the case of the second pseudo-R'enyi entropy, we first expand in $\epsilon$ and then take the limit $x_1\to x_2$.
+However, if the two insertion coordinates coincide, Eq. \eqref{equ2.9} does not yield the same result as the second R\'enyi entropy derived in \cite{He:2019vzf}.
+This discrepancy arises primarily because in \cite{He:2019vzf}, we initially set $x_1\to x_2$ and perform an expansion in $\epsilon$, whereas in the case of the second pseudo-R\'enyi entropy, we first expand in $\epsilon$ and then take the limit $x_1\to x_2$.
 Notably, the two limits, $\epsilon\to0$ and $x_1\to x_2$, do not commute, as demonstrated in \cite{He:2023eap}.

 Since the two insertion coordinates are different, the conformal block $G(\eta,\bar{\eta})$ may diverge for some models at the early time.
 The rest of this subsection will discuss the early-time correction to the second pseudo-R\'enyi entropy in $T\bar T$-deformed CFTs for the free scalar and Ising model as examples.